 The creative was ever the key weapon in the marketer’s armoury for capturing a customer’s attention.
 And, with its tactile nature – texture, fragrance, finishing, interactivity, etc. – print has always had an edge.
-Hubspot has reported that adding video to an email though can boost the CTR by 200-300% and so short-form video looks to be part of a collection that will stick around for seasons to come.

 A bump in the experience road or a disconnect across channels can’t be risked if we want to nudge our customer along the journey.
 Being seamless across touchpoints whether physical, digital, online or offline is imperative and non-negotiable.
 The marketing equivalent of perfectly co-ordinated 3-piece suit.

 Programmatic remains dominant